locka99/cpp-to-rust-book/src/compiling_and_linking/index.md

 time = "0.1.35"
 ```

-Now when we run "cargo build", it will fetch "time" from crates.io and dependencies that "time" has and build each in turn automatically.
+Now when we run "cargo build", it will fetch "time" from crates.io and also any dependencies that "time" has itself.
+Then it will build each crate in turn automatically.
 It does this efficiently so iterative builds do not incur a penalty.
 External crates are download and built in your .cargo home directory.

 To use our external crate we declare it in the main.rs of our code, e.g.